Track mileage automatically

 As stated earlier, managing a grey fleet doesn’t require an enterprise fleet platform.
 It requires the right fundamentals, applied consistently across your organisation.

-A mileage tracking solution for your grey fleet should deliver:
+A kilometre tracking solution for your grey fleet should deliver:

-- ATO-compliant mileage logs with accurate, automated distance tracking
+- ATO-compliant vehicle logs with accurate, automated distance tracking

 - Clear separation of business and private use